 Maintenance optimization and improvement refers to analysis from mathematical models (de Jonge & Scarf, 2020).
-An optimal periodic inspection model for failure was based on a hypothetical example using the gamma process (Abdel-Hameed, 1987). van Noortwijk (2009) suggest using gamma process as a model for optimizing maintenance, it has been proven to be useful in determining optimal inspection and maintenance decisions.
-Optimal maintenance decisions can be done by using gamma process because its variety of uses (Kallen & Van Noortwijk, 2005).
-Another maintenance models for failure behavior of technical systems and in particular electrical and electronic faults is by using the Poisson process (Hosseini et al., 1999).
-The Poisson process is a good basis for research that predict the corrective maintenance of other failure process types (Andrzejczak et al., 2018).
+An optimal periodic inspection model for failure was based on a hypothetical example using the gamma process (Abdel-Hameed, 1987).
+Van Noortwijk (2009) suggested using the gamma process as a model for optimizing maintenance, and this has been proven to be useful in determining optimal inspection and maintenance decisions.
+Optimal maintenance decisions can be made by using the gamma process because of its variety of uses (Kallen & Van Noortwijk, 2005).
+Another maintenance model for managing the failure behavior of technical systems, in particular electrical and electronic faults, uses the Poisson process (Hosseini et al., 1999).
+The Poisson process is a good basis for research that predicts the corrective maintenance of other failure process types (Andrzejczak et al., 2018).

-3. Health care clinics' maintenance management system general description
+1.2 Health care clinics maintenance management system: general description

 This section demonstrates how Israeli healthcare clinics manage maintenance requests regarding physical assets and service maintenance.
 The maintenance team is responsible for 458 clinics in five areas.
-The seven most common repair types refer to (1) Building, (2) Carpentry and frames, (3) Sanitation, (4) Electrical, (5) Paintworks, (6) Air conditioning and ventilation, and (7) Refrigeration.
+The seven most common repair types refer to (1) building, (2) carpentry and frames, (3) sanitation, (4) electrical, (5) paintwork, (6) air conditioning and ventilation, and (7) refrigeration.
 The maintenance department is responsible for the physical assets and service maintenance requests.
 All maintenance requests are categorized as preventive or corrective maintenance and prioritized from low to immediate activities.
 Maintenance requests are addressed according to their priority.
-For instance, electricity faults that put employees and patients at risk have higher urgency than carpentry maintenance requests.
+For instance, electrical faults that put employees or patients at risk have a higher urgency than carpentry maintenance requests.
 Only employees can open maintenance requests.

-The employee uses an iPad embedded with the maintenance management system and opens a service call about the faults with detailed information such as location, fault description, corrective or preventive request, repair type, and priority.
-The request is transferred automatically to a call center that monitors the open service calls and moves the request to the maintenance department.
-The maintenance department employs ten technicians and a manager, all with relevant education.
-The technicians receive a work arrangement for the day; usually, they go to the clinics in pairs.
-After the malfunction is fixed, the technicians close the request, and the manager terminates the fault.
-If technicians identify an additional potential problem, they open a service call with the iPad and amend it, and the manager terminates the request.
+The employee uses an iPad equipped with the maintenance management system and opens a service call about the fault with detailed information such as location, fault description, corrective or preventive request, repair type, and priority.
+The request is automatically transferred to a call center that monitors the open service calls and passes the request to the maintenance department.
+The maintenance department employs ten technicians and a manager, all with relevant qualifications.
+The technicians receive a work plan for the day; usually, they go to the clinics in pairs.
+After a malfunction is fixed, the technicians close the request and the manager records the service call as resolved.
+If the technicians identify an additional potential problem, they open a service call with the iPad and amend it, and the manager terminates the request.
 The process is detailed in Figure 1.
-The maintenance department is measured by the average time between opening and terminating requests.
+The maintenance department’s performance is measured by the average time between opening and terminating requests.

-4. Hypothesis development
+1.3 Hypothesis development

-It is possible to reduce the repair time to a minimum and thus reduce the downtime of the systems (Sahoo & Liyanage, 2008).
-Deploying MMMS reduce the repair time by decreasing the time to communicate about production problem and by improving the quality of sharing information (Mohammadfam et al., 2014).
+It is possible to reduce the repair time to a minimum and, thus, reduce the downtime of systems (Sahoo & Liyanage, 2008).
+Deploying an MMMS reduces repair time by decreasing the time taken to communicate about production problems and by improving the quality of shared information (Mohammadfam et al., 2014).
 Thus, we propose the following hypothesis:

-Hypothesis 1.a: The maintenance time will reduce after implementing the MMMS.
+Hypothesis 1.a: Maintenance time will reduce after implementing the MMMS.

-Different preventive and corrective maintenance operations require different maintenance times (Marquez & Heguedas, 2002).
-Preventative maintenance based on planned times and includes regular repairs and periodic replacements can reduce repair time and downtime (Onoshakpor, 2014).
-Furthermore, the policy of preventive replacements performed at a fixed time is possible to implement logistics in decentralized organizations with large populations and geographical dispersion (Bajestani & Banjevic, 2016).
+Preventive and corrective maintenance operations require different amounts of time to resolve (Marquez & Heguedas, 2002).
+Preventative maintenance is based on a schedule and includes regular repairs and periodic replacements that can reduce repair time and downtime (Onoshakpor, 2014).
+Furthermore, the policy of preventive replacements performed at fixed times makes it possible to implement logistics in decentralized organizations with large populations and geographical dispersion (Bajestani & Banjevic, 2016).
 Thus, we propose the following hypothesis:

-Hypothesis 1.b: The reduce of maintenance time after implementing the MMMS will be different between corrective and preventive maintenance.
+Hypothesis 1.b: The reduction of maintenance time after implementing the MMMS will be different for corrective and preventive maintenance.